hostjane/hostjane.github.io/_pages/fulfillment-by-hostjane.md

 # Fulfillment by HostJane (FBH)

-*Vetted freelancers:* Fulfillment by HostJane (FBH) is an outsourcing service to help busy owners grow and spend less time looking for reliable suppliers.
+<span class="green">*Vetted freelancers:* Fulfillment by HostJane (FBH) is an outsourcing service to help busy owners grow and spend less time looking for reliable suppliers.</span>

 ![](/assets/fbh.jpeg)